Nurelmallah/simple_shell/README.md

 - How to suspend the execution of a process until one of its children terminates.
 - What is EOF / “end-of-file”?

-*This is a group project by Nur El-Mallah and Ahmed Ibrahim.
+*This is a group project by Nur El-Mallah and Ahmed Ibrahim for alx.